walles/exactype/README.md

 numeric keyboard for a while

 # TODO Before Getting the First Beta Tester
+* Flash an image of where on the keyboard the user hit above the keyboard on every tap
 * Add a .travis.yml build config running the unit tests
 * Make the keyboard not resize when pressing SHIFT
 * Make the SHIFT key look like a SHIFT key